January 25, 2021

 THUNDER ALLEY (1967)

-Kenneth Crane and Ronald Sinclair managed to edit this "auto racing beach party" film down to a lengthy ninety minutes.
+Kenneth Crane and Ronald Sinclair managed to edit this "auto-racing-beach-party" film down to a lengthy ninety minutes.
 They still did not leave enough frames on the editing floor.
 This was the last American International Pictures film for Funicello.
 A timely departure given the studio's transition to rougher, psychedelic biker films and anti-Vietnam war projects.
-Director Richard Rush leaves behind the previous teenage beach comedies in an effort to “adultify” the characters from those
+Director Richard Rush leaves behind the previous teenage beach comedies to “adultify” the characters from those

 innocent, music-filled films where boy meets girl and they behave themselves.
 Monroe Askins' frenetic, effective cinematography during a post-race wild party changes that.
 This is typical drive-in movie fare.
 Funicello’s disapproving character leaves the party early, but as she anemically sings a love ballad in her pre-teen whisper, she removes a cigarette pack.
 You can hear Walt Disney’s pipe hit the floor after dropping from his mouth.
 But she is only putting it and other packs in a case for someone else.
 Whew!

 Though imagining that teen idol, Fabian Forte, came up with that stage name, he was actually born with it.
 His acting strength in this genre was his ability to act cocky on screen.
-But his cardboard performances flashes a yellow caution flag for any high school drama department as he does not quite leave the late Fifties behind.
+But his cardboard performance gets the yellow caution flag for any high school drama department as he does not quite leave the late Fifties behind.
 His character is a promising stock car driver whose blackouts—when boxed in—create track havoc.
 He causes a crash that kills a popular driver and he is suspended from professional racing.
 The authorities think he caused the crash for personal gain.
-Disgraced—mostly for driving around in his customized Dodge Charger—he is also desperate for work, willing to accept driving on the county fair bumper-car circuit.
-Race team owner, the lumpy Stanley Adams, initially shy's away from the controversial competitor.
+Disgraced, he is desperate for work, and willing to accept driving on the county fair bumper-car circuit.
+Race team owner, the lumpy Stanley Adams, initially shies away from the controversial competitor.

-Note: George Barris was imaginative enough but seemed to have problems with the concept of form follows function.
+Note: George Barris had quite an imagination but often ignored the concept of form following function.
 Certainly, his claim to fame is television’s Batmobile, which was appropriately cool and had some potentially legitimate functions designed in.
 His “Dragula” coffin-inspired dragster, Herman Munster’s vehicle of choice, was a clever element in the popular franchise.
-The mostly white 1966 Dodge Charger in this film is a hacked hunk of outrageous work with an unimaginative side paint scheme, repainted from its original more elaborate scheme for this film.
-Barris totally negates the NASCAR intended aerodynamics of a fastback by removing the roof over the front passengers.
-I wonder how much air might have been trapped in the remaining fastback section.
+The mostly white 1967 Dodge Thunder Charger in this film is a hacked hunk of outrageous work with an unimaginative paint scheme, repainted from its original more creative scheme.
+Barris negates the NASCAR intended aerodynamics of a fastback with a cantilevered roof.
+One may wonder how much air was trapped in the remaining fastback section.
 That said, the hugely popular Charger probably generated a lot of conversation exiting the drive-in in the family's ten-year-old Buick.

 No comments: